The Graduate Certificate of Digital Transformation requires the completion of 24 units, which must consist of:

 MGMT8270 Leading People and Change

-Applicants must present a Bachelor degree or international equivalent with a minimum GPA of 4.0/7.0
+- A Bachelor degree or international equivalent with minimum GPA 4.0/7.0

-Or at least 5 years of work experience, including at least 3 years documented experience in a managerial role.
+- A minimum of 5 years of full time, relevant work experience at ANZSCO Skill Level 1, including at least 3 years documented experience in a managerial role

-Or at least 10 years of work experience in an ANZSCO Skill Level 1 role.
+- A minimum of 10 years of full time, relevant work experience at ANZSCO Skill Level 1

 Unless otherwise indicated, where an applicant has more than one completed tertiary qualification, ANU will calculate the GPA for each qualification separately.
 ANU will base assessment on the best GPA of all completed tertiary qualifications of the same level or higher.